karimsa/cutils/README.md

  - **deg([vertex])**: calculate the degree of vertex 'vertex'. (returns number)
  - **edgesOf([vertex])**: get the edge set related to 'vertex'. (returns array)
  - **min([edges])**: find the minimum weighted edge in a set of edges. (returns array where [0] is the index of the edge and [1] is the edge)
  - **walk([from], [to])**: find a walk from one vertex to another; not always the shortest walk. (returns array of vertices to visit, or null if no possible walk exists)
  - **algo([name])**: creates a callback for the given algorithm. (returns callback)
  - **matrix([type])**: get the respective matrix of the graph. (returns a square 2D array)

 ### algorithms

-some graph theory algorithms for generalized usage. *all these methods are wrapped with a function cache with no way to bust the cache; changing the graph after creating one of these callbacks is pointless*.
+some graph theory algorithms for generalized usage. *all these methods are wrapped with a function cache, changing the graph after creating one of these callbacks is pointless*.

 #### Kruskal's